 One Hand Loses, Everybody Wins: Mega Beat Progressive Poker Jackpot Hits

 Last updated: March 13, 2013 at 4:59 pm.
-Posted by Las Vegas Blog Staff in Gaming, Las Vegas Casinos, Planet Hollywood, Promotions.
+Posted by Las Vegas Blog Staff in Gaming, Las Vegas Casinos, Planet Hollywood Resort, Promotions.
 Comments Off on One Hand Loses, Everybody Wins: Mega Beat Progressive Poker Jackpot Hits.

 It’s called the Mega Beat Progressive Poker Jackpot, and it hit at Planet Hollywood on Mar.
 9, 2013, resulting in thousands in cash for a winner who lost (but won, anyway), a winner (who won, then won even more) and hundreds of other players in poker rooms across Las Vegas.